yufengwudcs/ScisTree2/README.md

 0.05 0.02 0.7 0.05 0.9

 * Explanations.
 HAPLOID: specify binary input (at the moment this is the only format supported).
 6: number of SNV sites; 5: number of cells; each following row: the probability of the five cells being zero (wild-type).
-Please note: at the first row, only the keyword "HAPLOID" is required.
+* Please note: at the first row, only the keyword "HAPLOID" is required.
 The following two numbers can be **ommitted** (these numbers were used in earlier versions of ScisTree2).
+Moreover, you can specifiy the cell names in the first row.
+For example, you can replace the above first row by "HAPLOID 6 5 c1 c2 c3 c4 c5".
+This way, you can use your own cell names instead of the default 1/2/3...
+Please note: the cell names start at the 4th field of the first row.

 **Be careful: the rows are for the SNV sites and the columns are for the cells.
 Don't get this wrong.**